The legal process of contracting a Spanish Mortgage.

 After the loan is signed, and any anticipated level of taxes or costs are retained as a provision of funds, the paperwork is passed to Land registry to be registered.
 A copy of the deed is given to the client but the original deed may not be available until Land registry has reviewed it and agreed it.
 On an odd occasion land registry may request that certain matters are clarified before registration can take place.
 The lending bank will always keep control of the registration process to ensure their loan is fully secured and the cost of doing this is included in the Banks, notary and land registry assessment of costs.

 Until land registry agrees the transaction, the deed is not finalized and actual costs of registration will not be known.
 Most Banks retain a higher level of costs than they feel will be required and rebate this back to the client when all invoices are in.
 Occasionally costs outstrip the provision taken and further costs are payable by the client, which the Bank will automatically take from the clients account.
 All deeds and invoices are available once the registration has taken place and should be forwarded to the mortgage holder.
 A good Spanish Lawyer will ensure all paperwork is gained and held for the client.
 These documents are crucial when you come to sell your Spanish Property and are required both to ensure costs can be offset against capital gains tax, and all documents can be provided to the new buyers lawyer.
+In the future under the new legislation of June 16th 2019 only costs relating to the purchase deed and purchase taxes will be the responsibility of the borrower.

 Post mortgage registration in Spain